 Everyone in the United States who receives a paycheck, irrespective of what their job may be, is required by federal law to contribute to payroll taxes.
 Certain amounts of these taxes are the responsibility of the employee, and others are paid by the employer.
-In this post, we’ll delve into what payroll taxes are, what the rates are for 2018, how to calculate payroll taxes, where the money goes, and who pays what.
+In this post, we’ll delve into what payroll taxes are, what the rates are for 2019, changes for 2020, how to calculate payroll taxes, where the money goes, and who pays what.

 Payroll Tax Defined

 Simply put, payroll taxes are an amount of money that is paid to the Internal Revenue Service (IRS) – and to states and local entities that collect income tax – based on the wages of employees.
 The taxes are deducted from employee paychecks and are used to finance two government-run programs: Social Security and Medicare.
 These social insurance taxes make up 24.2% of combined federal, state, and local government revenue, and they’re the second largest source of government revenue in the United States.
 Federal income tax takes first place.

 What Falls Under the Payroll Tax Umbrella?